-Be that as it may, military records from the 17th-century indicate that, in England at least, “the formal act of saluting was to be by removal of headdress” whereby privates and non-commissioned officers greeted officers, and junior officers did the same to their seniors.
-By the middle of the 18th-century, however, the Coldstream Guardsappear to have amended this procedure.
-An order book from 1745 states: "The men are ordered not to pull off their hats when they pass an officer, or to speak to them, but only to clap up their hands to their hats and bow as they pass.”
-It seems that, has headdress became more elaborate or cumbersome it was more difficult to simply remove their hats, and there seems to be some concern with excessive wear to headgear.
+Be that as it may, military records from the 17th-century indicate that, in England at least, 'the formal act of saluting was to be by removal of headdress' whereby privates and non-commissioned officers greeted officers, and junior officers did the same to their seniors.
+By the middle of the 18th-century, however, the Coldstream Guards appear to have amended this procedure.
+An order book from 1745 states: 'The men are ordered not to pull off their hats when they pass an officer, or to speak to them, but only to clap up their hands to their hats and bow as they pass.'
+It seems that, as headdress became more elaborate or cumbersome, it was more difficult to simply remove hats, and there was some concern with excessive wear to headgear.

-Quickly adopted by other regiments, the British Army adopted a salute with the palm facing outwards, which is also used by the Royal Air Force today.
+Quickly adopted by other regiments, the British Army chose a salute with the palm facing outwards, which is also used by the Royal Air Force today.
 The Royal Navy, however, adopted a version with the palm facing downwards.
 It is said that, with sailors climbing a ship’s rigging and getting their hands covered in tar, it was deemed disrespectful for officers to see unwashed hands.
-It is thought, therefore, that the naval salute avoided showing dirty palms.
+It is thus believed, but not proven, that the naval salute avoided showing dirty palms.

 The practice may have spread from England to America (via the War of Independence) and Continental Europe (through the Napoleonic Wars).
 The Royal Navy's form of salute is thought to have influenced the US military, whose version also involves the palm facing downwards.